Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/unofficial-resources.md

 ## **Discord Protocol Links**
 > __Description:__ List of all discord protocol links.   <br/>
 *Note: Discord protocol links can be used in buttons!
 Check out [this discussion](https://github.com/discord/discord-api-docs/discussions/3347#discussioncomment-1405699) for more info.
-Protocol links don't work on android, not sure about iOS. (only <tel://number> works on iOS)*   <br/>
+Protocol links don't work on Android, not sure about iOS. (only <tel://number> works on iOS)*   <br/>
 __Link:__ [Discord Protocol Links](https://gist.github.com/ghostrider-05/8f1a0bfc27c7c4509b4ea4e8ce718af0)   <br/>
 __Credit:__ @github:ghostrider-05